Although some security expenses are fixed, daily spending can still be managed with a couple clever approaches.

 Dedicated guidebooks for Iraq are rare and may quickly become outdated.
 The "Bradt Guide to Iraq" is one such exception.

-Obtain city maps locally from hotels, if offered, but GPS is generally more reliable for getting around.
+Obtain city maps locally from hotels, when accessible, but GPS is for the most part more reliable for getting around.

 "A History of Iraq" by Charles Tripp; "Saddam Hussein and the Ba'th Regime" by Phebe Marr and Ibrahim Al-Marashi.